Computing Maximum Independent Set on Outerstring Graphs and Their Relatives: Representations with Bounded-Length Integral Shapes

 To verify the correctness of the recurrence relation, observe that any independent set of $\mis(a,b,M_a,M_b)$ can be partitioned by a string in $M_q$.
 The size of the dynamic programming table is bounded by $O(n^2)\times O(1)$, where the first term comes from the choices for $a$ and $b$, and the $O(1)$ term corresponds to the possible choices for $M_a$ and $M_b$.
 Computing a base case requires $O(n)$ time.
 In the base case, $a$ and $b$ are consecutive on the ground line, and hence there can be at most $O(n)\times f(\kappa)\times f(\kappa)$ distinct base cases, requiring $O(n^2)$ time in total.
 Computing an entry in the general case requires $f(\kappa)\in O(1)$ time (using constant time table look-up).
 Hence the running time for the general case is also bounded by $O(n^2)$ in total.

 Although we described the algorithm for $\el$-shapes, it is straightforward to generalize the algorithm for $y$-monotone strings, as illustrated in Figure~\ref{fig:fixedheight}(c)--(d).
 The only difference is that we need to define $M_p$ as a simple $y$-monotone path.
-The following theorem summarizes the results of this section.

-\begin{theorem} Let $R$ be a string representation such that the strings are $y$-monotone (not necessarily strict), the length of each string is bounded by a constant, and all the bends and endpoints are on integral coordinates.
-Then, the $\mis$ problem in $R$ can be solved in $O(n^2)$ time. \end{theorem}
+The following theorem summarizes the results of this section. \begin{theorem} Let $R$ be a string representation such that the strings are $y$-monotone (not necessarily strict), the length of each string is bounded by a constant, and all the bends and endpoints are on integral coordinates.
+Then the $\mis$ problem in $R$ can be solved in $O(n^2)$ time. \end{theorem}